A Systematic Comparison of Forecasting for Gross Domestic Product in an Emergent Economy: Results and Analysis

 \subsection{Model Comparison}

-The RMSE, the MAPE, the MAE, and the U-Theil were calculated for the fitted values of models, and their results are shown in Table \ref{tab:fitted}.
-The RMSE and MAPE metrics were investigated for the forecast values and the results are shown in Table \ref{tab:forecast}.

-It is observed that the better results were given through the models SARIMA $(0,1,1)\times(0,1,1)_{4}$ and dynamic linear, the latter being one that best fits the series of Brazilian GDP, at 1995 prices, for having achieved the lowest values in all metrics for fitted and forecast values.
+The metrics were used to assess the goodness of fit of models to the Brazilian quarterly GDP data between the years 1996 and 2016, at 1995 prices, and their results are shown in Table 1.
+It is observed that the better results were given through the multilayer perceptron models, this model being one that best fits the series of Brazilian GDP, at 1995 prices, for having achieved the lowest values in all metrics for fitted and forecast values.